Bone Broth | Benefits | Recipe | Shelf-Life | How Much | FAQ | Studies

 8. Bone and Joint Protection

-Bone broth contains calcium and magnesium and hyaluronic acid, glucosamine, and chondroitin, which are essential components of cartilage and connective tissue (Henrotin et al. 201216; Bishnoi et al. 201617).
+Bone broth contains calcium, magnesium, hyaluronic acid, glucosamine, and chondroitin, essential components of cartilage and connective tissue (Henrotin et al. 201216; Bishnoi et al. 201617).

 9. Improved Sleep Quality

-Now that we know about the benefits of bone broth, you may be wondering how to make nutrient-rich bone broth yourself.
+Now that we know about the benefits of bone broth, you may wonder how to make nutrient-rich bone broth yourself.

-Fortunately, the preparation and the procurement of the ingredients for the broth are easy.
+Fortunately, the preparation and procurement of the ingredients for the broth are easy.

 You can find suitable bones in almost every meat section of a supermarket.
 Nevertheless, you should ask for them at your local butcher or farmer’s market for local bones.